Grumman F6F Hellcat: Sortie, kill, and loss figures

-The U.S. Navy's all-time leading ace, Captain David McCampbell, scored all his 34 victories in the Hellcat.
+The U.S. Navy's all-time leading ace, Captain David McCampbell, scored all of his 34 victories in the Hellcat.
 He once described the F6F as "... an outstanding fighter plane.
 It performed well, was easy to fly, and was a stable gun platform, but what I really remember most was that it was rugged and easy to maintain."

 During the course of World War II, 2,462 F6F Hellcats were lost to all causes – 270 in aerial combat, 553 to antiaircraft ground and shipboard fire, and 341 due to operational causes.
 Of the total figure, 1,298 were destroyed in training and ferry operations, normally outside of the combat zones.

 Hamilton McWhorter III, a Navy aviator and a flying ace of World War II, was credited with shooting down 12 Japanese aircraft.
 He was the first U.S. Navy aviator to become an ace while flying the Grumman F6F Hellcat and the first Navy carrier pilot to achieve double ace status.

 Arthur Van Haren, Jr., a Navy combat Hellcat ace of WWII from Arizona, was credited with shooting down 9 Japanese planes.
-He was awarded a DFC, and a Gold Star in lieu of a second DFC.
-In 2012, Van Haren, Jr. was inducted into the Arizona Aviation Hall of Fame.
+He was awarded two Distinguished Flying Crosses, and was inducted into the Arizona Aviation Hall of Fame in 2012.